The Marine 2: Cast

+Production

 Casting

 WWE wrestler and real-life former Marine Randy Orton was set to play the lead role.
-He had to decline, due to a collarbone injury.
+He had to decline due to a collarbone injury.

 Sequel

 A sequel, The Marine 3: Homefront, was released on March 5, 2013.
 It stars WWE wrestler Mike "The Miz" Mizanin in the lead role.
 Randy Orton was initially cast in the lead role; however, due to his previous negative association with the Marine Corps, he was replaced by Mizanin.